 The optimal experiment is one in which the VWS increases significantly over a short period of time, approximating the canonical idealized numerical experiment of a TC in VWS (e.g., Bender 1997; Frank and Ritchie 2001; Riemer et al. 2010, 2013).
-In the canonical numerical experiment, a hurricane-strength TC encounters an instantaneous increase in VWS and undergoes an immediate structural change in response to sustained shear forcing.
-Figure HWRF-1 illustrates the large-scale, deep-layer VWS evolution in a case (Hurricane Michael, initialized at 00Z on 7 Sept., 2012) that would constitute an acceptable target for this experiment.
-The VWS increases approximately 30 kts over 24 h, or at a rate of 1.25 kts/h.
+A hurricane-strength TC encounters an instantaneous increase in VWS and undergoes an immediate structural change in response to sustained shear forcing.
+Figure 11-1 illustrates the large-scale, deep-layer VWS evolution in a case (Hurricane Michael, initialized at 00Z on 7 Sept., 2012) that would constitute an acceptable target for this experiment.
+The VWS increases approximately

+30 kts over 24 h, or at a rate of 1.25 kts/h.

-Figure HWRF-1: Ideal shear evolution from HWRF (purple).
+Figure 11-1: Ideal shear evolution from HWRF (purple).